cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 The benchmarks methods I chose show another reason to carefully consider this use case for the `String.Create` method.
 You can see that simple concatenation performs slightly better when we have very few operations to perform, but quickly becomes a worse option the more we have to concatenate. `String.Format()` is consistently the slowest option, though is arguably the fastest method to write initially.

 It is also worth noting that these results almost runs counter to our separate concatenation benchmark above.
 We showed above that just concatenating two strings in marginally faster, so why doesn't the simplest cast for the `Dog` class run faster?
-Likely, it is because of the overhead of detecting that we are running the simplest case.
-Checks for null can add up,
+In this case, the additional overhead of the string formatting method is adding up and overtaking the gains we made using by using **Create**.
+Checks for null can add up, especially because they are done twice (once when calculating length and once when building the full string).
+This overhead could be further optimized (potentially to the point that **Create** is always better for this `Dog` object), but that further emphasizes the point that this level of optimization is hard to do correctly.

 ### When NOT To Use String.Create()

-`String.Create()` shows great promise in performance-critical code, but there are many legitimate reasons to avoid it.
+**Create** shows great promise in performance-critical code, but there are many legitimate reasons to avoid it.
+As software engineers, we often become more tied to the metrics of our systems at the expense of the big picture.
+Generally, I think good maintenance should prevail over fantastic performance.
+That leads me to prescribe three general cases when you should avoid using **Create**, even if it sacrifices performance.

-#### Do Not Use When Readability is Important
+#### 1) Do Not Use When Readability is Important

 Ultimately, this API is not maintenance-friendly.
 Your scenario should demand *very* high performance and your code should be well-factored with unit tests.
 There are many reasonable alternatives that are more readable: